Why do Homework?

 The aim of homework is to promote learning beyond the College day as an essential part of good education.
 Homework not only reinforces classroom learning; it also helps students to develop the skills and attitudes that they need for successful lifelong learning as well as developing the essential skills required for academic success.

-Parents are asked to look at the homework tasks set on Satchel One with their child, especially if they are in Years 7-9, to monitor completion of homework and inform the child’s teacher if an issue arises.
+Parents are asked to look at the homework tasks set on Firefly with their child, especially if they are in Years 7-9, to monitor completion of homework and inform the child’s teacher if an issue arises.
 As co-educators, parents should also ensure that their child is given the space and opportunity to complete the work set.

 Timetabling and setting of homework

 - Homework is set once a week in every subject, except for Biology, Chemistry and Physics, where homework is set every fortnight.

 - Homework is set twice a week in English and Mathematics.